-Rye & Beyond
+Exploring Rye and Beyond

-Exploring a Cinque Port.
+Rye and Beyond Exploring a Cinque Port.

 Incorporated in 1289, the ancient cinque port town of Rye sits on a hill commanding views of Romney Marsh and the English Channel.